Suspension and revocation of registration

 Suspension

-For further details please consult our Suspension and Revocation Guidance Note [PDF, 149 KB](external link).
+For further details please consult our Suspension and Revocation Guidance Note.

 Revocation

-We may revoke a CHP’s registration if we are satisfied on reasonable grounds that it:
+We may revoke a CHP’s registration if we’re satisfied on reasonable grounds that it:

-- a lawful requirement of CHRA under Part 10 of the Act.
+• a lawful requirement of the Community Housing Regulatory Authority under Part 10 of the Public and Community Housing Management Act 1992.

-Before we revoke an organisation’s registration, we must give the CHP at least 14 days written notice of our intention, the reason(s) for revocation, and the opportunity to be heard.
-Revocation can occur whether or not registration has been suspended.
+Before we revoke an organisation’s registration, we must give the CHP at least 14 days written notice of our intention, the reasons for revocation, and the opportunity to be heard.
+Revocation can happen whether action has been taken to suspend a CHP‘s registration or not.

 CHP-requested revocation of registration